 Welcome!
 This is my academic website where you will find all topics related to my scientific activity.

-I do research on long-term environmental change, as I believe addressing longer time scales enable us to observe how the Earth System has dynamically change, leading us to establish baselines for current disturbances.
+I do research on long-term environmental change, as I believe addressing longer time scales enable us to observe how our planet has dynamically change, leading us to establish baselines from which past disturbances have affected ecosystem’s resilience.
 Adding time and space to the study of environmental dynamics is possibly the most comprehensive manner to understand, predict and mitigate current Global Change.

 Thus, I pose myself questions linked to the relative roles of environmental disturbance – abrupt climate change, human activities and natural disturbances as fire – on Earth Systems processes and functionality.
 To see more on my publications, research and projects please click on the top page menu.